 What Is A Tsunami?

-A Tsunami is a series of monstrous tidal waves in the ocean, which typically occur due to volcanic eruptions, tectonic plate disruptions, landslides, and earthquakes.
-Tsunami waves are huge, and they can be as long as hundreds of kilometers.
-The massive waves head towards the sea shore and keep getting bigger along the way (1).
-This is a brief introduction to know about tsunami for children.
+A Tsunami is a series of monstrous tidal waves in the ocean, typically due to volcanic eruptions, tectonic plate disruptions, landslides, and earthquakes.
+Tsunami waves are huge and can be as long as hundreds of kilometers.
+The massive waves head toward the seashore and get bigger along the way (1).
+This is a brief introduction for children to know about tsunamis.

-Tsunamis have been the subject of many movies, and popular culture; their sheer size is the subject of many stories and legends.
-Here we look about some tsunami facts for kids which are sure to capture their imagination.
+Tsunamis have been the subject of many movies and popular culture; their sheer size is the subject of many stories and legends.
+Here we look at some tsunami facts for kids that will capture their imagination.

 What is the meaning of ‘Tsunami’?
 ‘Tsunami is originally a Japanese word that means ‘harbor waves’ since ‘Tsu’ means harbor and ‘nami’ means waves (2).

 A tsunami occurs in huge lakes or oceans when the water body displaces rapidly, which results in a series of massive waves that crash on the shore.
 Tsunamis occur due to geological disturbances that occur in the surrounding regions.
-Tsunamis can also occur due to earthquakes, meteorite impacts, underwater volcanic eruptions, and mass movements underwater (3).
+Tsunamis can also occur due to earthquakes, meteorite impact, underwater volcanic eruptions, and mass movements underwater (2).

 How do tsunamis form?
 Here the article will explain the facts about tsunamis for kids.
 When geological disturbances dislocate the plates of earth’s crust and generate energy, it displaces the body of water forming waves.
 Tsunamis tend to travel towards the shore similar to tides pulling back from the shoreline hundreds of meters.
-When the waves hit shallow water, their height boosts before they crush into coastline creating a great havoc (4).
+When the waves hit shallow water, their height boosts before they crush into the coastal line creating great havoc (3).

-Tsunami waves can be extremely small that you may not even notice them.
+Tsunami waves can be so small that you may not even notice them.
 However, some tsunamis can be gigantic and reach a height of up to 125 feet or 38 meters.
-An earthquake can generate a tsunami wave that is as tall as 135 feet (5).
+An earthquake can generate a tsunami wave as tall as 135 feet (4).

-One of the most deadly natural calamities that hit earth was on December 26, in 2004 as massive Tsunamis hit the west coast of Sumatra in Indonesia on account of an earthquake under the Indian Ocean.
-About 2,40,000 people died in 14 different nations due to this Tsunami (7).
+One of the most deadly natural disasters and a tragedy that hit Earth was on December 26, 2004, as massive Tsunamis hit the west coast of Sumatra in Indonesia on account of an earthquake under the Indian Ocean.
+About 2,40,000 people died in 14 different nations due to this Tsunami (6).